gilcrest/httplog/README.md

 - `log` - an instance of zerolog.logger

 - `db` - a pointer to a sql database (PostgreSQL)
-  - You can set this parameter to nil if you're not planning to log to PostgreSQL
+  - You can set this parameter to nil if you are not planning to log to PostgreSQL

 - `o` - an `httplog.Opts` struct which has the all of the logging configurations
   - You can set this parameter to nil and httplog will use options from the `httpLogOpt.json` file